Products

 Use customer satisfaction surveys to:

-• Identify products or services that resonate with your customers
+• Identify popular products or services: Find out what resonates most with your customers.

 Use employee engagement surveys to:

-• Understand employee sentiment with salaries, benefits, and perks
+• Understand employee sentiment: Measure satisfaction with salaries, benefits, and work conditions.

 Use market research surveys to: